 Planning for the 2025 Annual Conference, Shared Borders, Shared Waters: Working Together in Times of Scarcity, was well underway in 2024.
 The Conference Advisory Committee was formed in August 2024 and provided input on the conference agenda through monthly Zoom meetings and emails.
-This conference will focus on the challenges and successes of collaborations across borders, with a primary focus on Arizona and the Colorado River Basin.
-Discussions will cover collaboration on waters shared by the United States and Mexico, as well as cooperation across borders shared with sovereign Tribal Nations, interstate borders, and borders within Arizona.
-The conference will be held in Tucson at the University of Arizona Student Union on May 20-21, 2025.
-On the morning of May 20, Professor Aaron Wolf of Oregon State University will conduct a pre-conference workshop, titled "Better Listening to Help Transform Water Conflicts."
-Wolf will also give the opening keynote address at the conference.
+This conference focused on the challenges and successes of collaborations across borders, with a primary focus on Arizona and the Colorado River Basin.
+Discussions covered collaboration on waters shared by the United States and Mexico, as well as cooperation across borders shared with sovereign Tribal Nations, interstate borders, and borders within Arizona.
+The conference was held in Tucson at the University of Arizona Student Union on May 20-21, 2025.
+On the morning of May 20, Professor Aaron Wolf of Oregon State University conducted a preconference workshop, titled "Better Listening to Help Transform Water Conflicts."
+Wolf also gave the opening keynote address at the conference.